ami-arkhan/study/codes/various-problem/subset-sum/README.md

 ## Learn:
 - Exhaustive searching method.
 Generate all subsets: 2<sup>n</sup>-1 subsets of case generated for n elements.
 Empty set is excluded.
 All subsets must be generated for this problem.

-- Methods: Iterative and Recursive.
+- Problem solving methods: 'Iterative' and 'Recursive'.

 - Used elements marking with: 'array' and 'bits'.